 1. Stations.
 Have students practice important skills in a station rotation format.
 This allows for movement, collaboration, and greater retention.
 You could add a twist by having the students work in groups to design the learning activity for one of the stations and then rotate through the others.
-Another option is to populate one or more of the stations with “Minute to Win It” type active games (see for example teachmama.com or this Pinterest page.)
+Another option is to populate one or more of the stations with “Minute to Win It” type active games (see for example teachmama.com.)

 2. Infographics.
 Point students toward one of the many software and online programs (such as Canvas or Picktochart) that allow for making lovely infographics about one of the topics they’ve studied this year.
 Save these to a portfolio that can be used by the next year’s students.
 Thinglink and Glogster are related programs that can achieve a similar result but create online, interactive visuals.